 Operating Activities: includes any activities that are the result of normal business activities not classified as investing activities.

-2 Investing Activities: comprises acquisition and disposal of units in the GAT.
-3 Cash: comprises cash balances held with banks in New Zealand comprises cash balances held with balls in New Zeal and Australia
+Investing Activities: comprises acquisition and disposal of units in the GAT.

+Cash: comprises cash balances held with banks in New Zealand and Australia.